 There are four key focus areas that make up our Strategic Plan:

-“To be a prayerful people and faithful disciples who long to repent of sin, see God’s kingdom grow in ourselves and others, and praise and adore our Father relate to almighty God and seek the growth of his kingdom through prayer.”
+“To relate to almighty God and seek the growth of his kingdom through prayer.”

-- To see each small group and ministry build a strong and healthy culture of prayer reflecting the learning and situations particular to each group. across all ministries and activities of our church; and
+- To build a strong and healthy culture of prayer across all ministries and activities

 “To meet together as a family of God and encourage one another as we worship, pray and study his Word.”

-- To join together in fellowship as we rejoice and enjoy life as God’s people; and
+- To join together in fellowship as we rejoice and enjoy life as God’s people.

-- To have teaching ministries appropriate for everyone in our church; and
+- To have teaching ministries appropriate for everyone in our church.

 “To win the lost by reclaiming God’s love in Christ, locally and globally.”

-- To act locally work in the broader community for God’s mission by challenging people and culture with the with the Gospel;
+- To work in the broader community for God’s mission by challenging people and culture with the Gospel.

-- To act globally for God’s mission by partnering with other ministries in prayer, support and active participation; and
+- To act globally for God’s mission by partnering with other ministries in prayer, support and active participation.

 - To train Christians to share the good news of Jesus with others, graciously and faithfully.